Plumbing Smart Water Systems Across Rhinelander, WI

-The plumbing failures we see most in Rhinelander homes are burst pipe behind poorly-insulated exterior walls, corroded service laterals from road salt and slush, and frozen exterior spigots through much of winter.
-It's not random — 152 days below freezing a year freeze and split supply lines and outdoor spigots, 52 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 69% of local homes predate 1980 (median build year 1960), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 63% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Rhinelander trucks carry parts for, fixed in a single visit.
+In Rhinelander, the repair calls that come in most are for burst pipe behind poorly-insulated exterior walls, corroded service laterals from road salt and slush, and frozen exterior spigots through much of winter.
+The causes are local: 152 days below freezing a year freeze and split supply lines and outdoor spigots, 52 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 69% of local homes predate 1980 (median build year 1960), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 63% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+That's the wear our Rhinelander trucks are stocked against, one-visit fixes included.

 You own several disconnected water devices